-Determining intensity involves accounting for square footage of all facilities in our inventory.
+Determining intensity involves accounting for square footage of all facilities in our inventory including portables and port-a-packs.
 This produces the EUI measured in ekWh/m2.

 Previous reports used a baseline of 2008 (January through December calendar year) as a benchmark.
 It is important to note that subsequent data is presented on a school calendar year basis.